Danilia otaviana

-Danilia otaviana is an extinct species of sea snail, a marine gastropod mollusk in the family Chilodontidae.
+Danilia otaviana is an extinct species of sea snail, a marine gastropod mollusc in the family Chilodontaidae.

 This species was described by Cantraine after a fossil shell he had found in Messina, Italy.

 Description

 The size of the shell varies between 7 mm and 15 mm.
 The shell has a globular shape.
 Its sculpture is fine and tight.

 Distribution

 This fossil species is found in the Mediterranean Sea; in the Atlantic Ocean off Northern Spain, Madeira and the Cape Verdes.